Termites in Palm Trees [Signs of Them + Treatment Options]

 Can termites live in palm trees?

-Are palm trees prone to termite infestations?
+How prone are palms to termite infestations?

 Are all palm trees vulnerable to termites?
 Or are some more vulnerable than others?